john123zerg/Room_recon/doc/readme.md

-# 🏠 VR Room Reconstruction Project
+# 🏠 VR Room Reconstruction Easy step guidelines (Scanning to reconstruction is provided)

 This project reconstructs a virtual room environment from video or multi-view images using segmentation and generation pipelines.
 The output is a structured 3D scene ready for editing or VR interaction.